Denis Lucey: Royal Navy - published by Norman Lucey

 HMS Fisgard was a 46-gun fifth rate Leda class frigate of the Royal Navy.
 She spent sixty years in service on a variety of duties.
 In 1855 she became Guardship at Woolwich.
 On 20 December 1858 Fisgard became the flagship of Commodore James Robert Drummond, the commander-in-chief at Woolwich.

 HMS Impregnable was a 98-gun second rate three-decker ship of the line launched on 1 August 1810 at Chatham.
 Purportedly as originally built she was a near copy of HMS Victory.
 She saw service in the Mediterranean until May 1843, when she was laid up with the Reserve Fleet at Devonport.

 HMS Iron Duke was an iron Audacious-class central battery ironclad.
 Built in 1870 at Pembroke, this was one of the first large ships to use the Suez canal in 1871.
 On 14 Jan 1871 having made alterations to her ballast and having been re-rigged as a bark, she sailed from Plymouth to trial her engines.
-On 31 Jan 1871 arrived at Vigo and on 11 Feb 1971 arrived at Lisbon.
-On 21 Apr 1871 Denis was at Devonport and went to sea with the Vanguard on a 2 month experimental cruise to test the merits of the 2 ships.
-On 27 April 1871 Denis joined .
+On 31 Jan 1871 she arrived at Vigo and on 11 Feb 1971 arrived at Lisbon.
+On 21 Apr 1871 Denis Lucey was at Devonport and went to sea with her sister ship HMS Vanguard on a 2 month experimental cruise to test the merits of the 2 ships.
+On 27 April 1871 Denis finally joined .....

 HMS Bustard was a third class twin screw gunboat of 245 tons.